 Papey Island, which can be found after a short boat trip from Djúpivogur, is the puffin watching gem of East Iceland.
 The island has lacked a full-time human population since 1948 as well, meaning it is the most natural habitat for puffin colonies.

-Ingólfshöfði Nature Reserve is one of the best spots to see puffins in Iceland
+best spots to see puffins in Iceland

-Map of the best spots to see puffins in Iceland
+Map of the Best Spots To See Puffins in Iceland

 A larger group, above five people, would also require a 4X4 SUV while a medium-sized group of about 3-5 people can fit into an Intermediate or full-size in fair weather.